Subscribe to our weekly e-newsletter Newsbite for updates on our regular program of courses, events and writing groups.

-Writing NSW hosts over thirty active writing groups for writers of different interests and levels of experience.
+Writing NSW hosts writing groups for different genres and levels of experience.
 These groups are self-run.
-Writing NSW provides a free meeting space, tea and coffee-making facilities as well as a listing on our website, on the condition that all group participants must be current financial members of Writing NSW.
+Writing provides a free meeting space, tea and coffee, Wi-Fi, as well as listing on our website, on the condition all participants are current Writing NSW members.

-We have also included in this directory a range of groups held throughout NSW.
-You can search by genre or location.
-Please note that you should contact those groups directly yourself if you are interested in hearing more from them.
+This directory also includes a range of groups held throughout NSW.
+Please contact those groups directly if you are interested.

-We are grateful to the Inner West Council for their ongoing support for our writing groups program.
+We are grateful to Inner West Council for their support of our writing groups.

-Due to overwhelming demand, several of our writing groups are not accepting new requests for admission for the time being.
-We hope to open applications shortly, though please get in touch via our standard contact form if you have any general questions about our writing group program.
+Due to overwhelming demand, several of our writing groups are currently closed to new members.
+Please get in touch if you have any questions.

 Writing Group Search